-4 clever ways to be grateful
+4 clever methods for being grateful

 Armed with a Chai tea and a map of the Fruit Loop, I rambled through beautiful farmland past vineyards and alpaca ranches and warted pumpkins with Mt.
 Hood standing guard in the near distance.